 Ouija boardClick thumbnail to view full-size

 After four decades of use, the planchettes were replaced by Ouija boards.
-An Egyptian word Ouija means good luck or in a combination of the French-German words it means yes.
-It is now generic trademark of any talking board.
+An Egyptian word Ouija means good luck or in a combination of the French-German words, it means yes.
+It is now a generic trademark of any talking board.

 By the end of the 19th century, these simple, paddle-shaped, non-writing, pencil-less and pointing devices eclipsed the popularity of planchettes.

 They had a small heart-shaped wooden piece or pointer on the boards.
 Instead of writing, the pointers dictate the message of the spirits by spelling it out, as indicated by the letters and numbers drawn on the board.
 The participants place their ring fingers on the pointer which slides on the board.

 After being patented by Elijah Bond in America, the Kennard Novelty Company started their commercial production and the planchettes lost their popularity.
 The enthusiasts welcomed the new devices.